jhm-ciberman/where-is-walter-game/README.md

 ## 🚀 Download and Play

-Download the game from itch.io: https://ciberman.itch.io/where-is-walter
+Download the game (Windows) or play it online (HTML5) from itch.io: https://ciberman.itch.io/where-is-walter

 ## 🎮 Game Description